qixils/minecraft-crowdcontrol/guides/spongevanilla_7_manual_installation.md

       "Open command window here" or "Open PowerShell here".
     - After opening your command window, run the command `java -Xmx2G -Xms2G -jar sponge.jar nogui` (by typing that in and pressing enter).
-      You can adjust the gigabytes of RAM used by the software by altering the `2G` text, i.e. `-Xmx4G -Xms4G` would allocate 4 gigabytes of RAM to the game.
-This may be necessary if you are playing with large mods.
     - When running for the first time, you will have to edit the file `eula.txt` in a program like Notepad or `nano` and then run the server command again.
 8. Once you shut down the server using `/stop`, you can edit the plugin's configuration file.
 A